AkilLabs/N8N-Multi-Agent-Telegram-Bot/README.md

 #### Example: `Memory_agent.json` as a Sub-Workflow

-- The `Memory_agent.json` workflow contains its own AI Agent node, OpenAI node, and Airtable nodes for memory storage and retrieval.
+- The `Memory_agent.json` workflow contains its own AI Agent node, Gemini node, and Airtable nodes for memory storage and retrieval.
 - It is triggered by the `executeWorkflowTrigger` node when called as a tool from the Main Agent.
-- All required credentials (e.g., OpenAI API, Airtable API) must be configured in N8N and assigned to the relevant nodes in the sub-agent workflow.
+- All required credentials (e.g., Gemini API, Airtable API) must be configured in N8N and assigned to the relevant nodes in the sub-agent workflow.

 #### How to Add Sub-Agents as Tools in the Main Agent